dkonha01/BashAndPythonScripts/README.md

 TODO

-add script to sort mp3 files by bit rate; over 192kbps intoone folder, the rest into another
+add script to sort mp3 files by bit rate; over 192kbps into one folder, the rest into another

 add script to search log files with parameters defined by command line arguments: date and ip address